 Let’s recognize Aaron’s amazing moment as well as his entire, prolific career on the diamond by looking at four key cards (in chronological order) from his 24-card basic set checklist:

 When it comes to collecting cards of baseball’s first black slugger who topped the 700-home run mark, there is no arguing that Aaron’s 1954 Topps rookie card #128 sits by itself atop the list.
 One of the most recognizable cards in the entire hobby, Aaron’s first issue often faces condition obstacles that keep it from high-grade condition including poor centering, print defects in its bold, orange background, and chipping along its green reverse.
 The ’54 Topps set consists of 250 cards, each measuring 2-5/8″ by 3-3/4” and is often credited for setting the market’s design standard.
 Aaron’s RC has a PSA population report of 4,271 of which only two have ever earned PSA Gem Mint 10 standing.
 A total of 25 submissions have earned PSA Mint 9 status, while another 193 have been judged PSA Near Mint-Mint 8.

 In attempting to compile Hank’s basic set checklist on the PSA Set Registry, this is the most heavily weighted card (10.00) of them all.
-Weights are determined by the card’s secondary market value using a scale from 1.00 to 10.00 with 10.00 being the most expensive.
+Weights are determined by the secondary market and the trading card value of each card in the set, using a scale from 1.00 to 10.00 with 10.00 being the most expensive.
 Using three varying PSA grades for the card, here are its current industry average auction prices: